lsst-dm/dmtn-020/index.rst

 --------------------------------

 In parallel with the WBS, we have an :term:`OBS`, which assigns each institution involved in the project a unique numeric identifier.
-Those directly relevant to DM are:
+The OBS is defined in :lpm:`98`.
+Those institutions directly relevant to DM include:

 ==== ========================
 OBS  Institution